bbc/audio-orchestration/packages/core/Readme.md

 The distribution for this package includes files to support different use cases: a `full` and a `light` build of the core library, as well as two standalone adapters for using the `light` build with different synchronisation servers.
 It is also possible to write your own adapter to support other backends.

-The `full` build includes everything in the `light` build, and the `cloud-sync-adapter` - so you'll need nothing else if you want to use Cloud-Sync.
+The `full` build includes everything in the `light` build, as well as the `CloudSyncAdapter` - so you'll need nothing else if you want to use Cloud-Sync.

 ```js
 import { orchestration } from '@bbc/audio-orchestration-core/full';